jannicz/ng-svg-icon-sprite/projects/icon-sprite/README.md

 npm run generate:svg-sprite
 ```

-__Note: the fill and stroke properties are removed so the SVG can be filled via CSS.
+__Note: only if the fill and stroke attributes are removed, the SVG can be styled via CSS.
 If don't need to apply color changes on your icons,
 go for the multi-color pattern [described below](#user-content-dealing-with-multi-color-svgs-containing-inline-styles)__

 The script will take all SVG icons under `src/app/assets/icons` and create a sprite SVG into